Kamassury/IED/README.md

 ```
 ---
 ## Project overview
-For an overview of the project, follow the steps from the [main_code](main_code) code, namely:
+For an overview of the project, follow the steps from the [main_code](main_code.py) module, namely:
 * Get the parity check matrix (H):   ``bch_par``
 * Building the neural network: ``models_nets``
 * Model training: `training_nn`
 * Model inference using the IED decoder: ``BER_FER``
 * Plot of inference results: ``inference``

-The default configuration (using the function [get_training_model](get_training_model)), will train a model with the cross entropy as the loss function.
+The default configuration (using the function in [get_training_model](get_training_model.py)) will train a model with the cross entropy as the loss function.
 The following are the important parameters of the training

 * ``training_nn(model, H, loss, lr, batch_size, spe, epochs, EbN0_dB, tec) ``, where:
 	* ``model``: neural network for short length BCH code